mikeeast/NServiceBusSignalR/readme.markdown

 ## Installation

 You should be able to just fork the project and rum the solution.
 But here are some things off the top of my head:
 * If you haven't run NServiceBus on the machine before, go to [NServiceBus.com](http://nservicebus.com/Downloads.aspx) and download it and then run the 'runmefirst.bat' from the package.
 It will setup Message Queueing and the DTC and some other magical things.
-Don't forget to unblock the file before unxipping it.
+Don't forget to unblock the file before unzipping it.
 * The message queues are supposed to be created automatically, but NServiceBus might have a bad day (in terms of permissions) and fail to install them.
 The queues you need are (oh, and they are transactional):
 * NServiceBusSignalR.Web
     - NServiceBusSignalR.Web.Retries
     - NServiceBusSignalR.ConsoleApp
     - NServiceBusSignalR.ConsoleApp.Retries
     - NServiceBusSignalR.Error
 * You should run SignalR on an IIS or an IIS Express or a late version.
 Like 7.5.

 ## Coming up